freddygeorge25/-intelligence-data/.github/ISSUE_TEMPLATE/Production-issues.md

 Please log on to the apporiate instance of service now  and report the issue.:

-Production issues should be reported in ServiceNow : https://csc.service-now.com/
+Production issues should be reported in ServiceNow.

-Platform DXC ServiceNow
+Platform DXC ServiceNow link:
 https://dxcportal.sharepoint.com/sites/SMDevStudio/SitePages/ServiceNow%20Instances.aspx